 A. First we gather as much information as we can regarding the complaint (i.e. address, description of animals involved, date and time of alleged offence).
 The APOs then review the obtained information to determine course of action.

-Inspections/investigations are then performed.
+Inspections are then performed.
 Information is gathered at the scene.
 The next course of action is determined by the findings/evidence at the scene.
-Depending on what corrections are needed under the Animal Care Act, we will take one of the following actions:
+Depending on what actions are required under The Animal Care Act, we will take one of the following actions:

-- We will educate the owner (if present) on what changes need to be made to be in compliance with the Animal Care Act.
+- We will educate the owner (if present) on what changes need to be made to be made and issue corrections if required to be in compliance with The Animal Care Act of Manitoba.

-- We will leave a notice citing the corrections that need to be made (if owner is not present).
+- We will leave a notice citing the corrections under The Animal Care Act of Manitoba that need to be made (if owner is not present).
 We ask that the owner contact us to discuss the situation.
-Rechecks are performed.
+Rechecks may be performed.

-- If the animal is in immediate distress, our APOs have the right to remove/seize the animal from the property.
+- If the animal is in immediate distress, our APOs have the right to remove/seize the animal.

 Q. Why can’t we simply seize an animal from a premises if we suspect it is ill or is being abused to some degree?

-A. We must work under the law.
+A. We must work within the law.
 If there are allegations against someone who is supposedly abusing an animal, we will investigate.

 Each situation is assessed on a case by case basis.
 We cannot go out on a call with the assumption that the allegations are true.
 An investigation must be performed.
 Witnesses will be interviewed, information will be gathered from the owner as well as from the alleged offender.
 Also, a physical and mental assessment of the animal(s) on scene is performed.
-The information gathered from all of these sources will determine whether further investigation is warranted and what actions need to be taken under the Animal Care Act.
+The information gathered from these sources will determine whether further actions are required under The Animal Care Act.